 It is the holiday season, a time for peace on earth and goodwill towards man.
-Yeah, right, outdoor_christmas_decoration_maybe it is on paper but in real life the holiday season means shopping, drinking, and over indulgence, and the place people have become the most over indulgent is the area of holiday decorations.
+Yeah, right, maybe it is on paper but in real life the holiday season means shopping, drinking, and over indulgence, and the place people have become the most over indulgent is the area of holiday decorations.

 It used to be so easy.
 When I was a kid, we decorated our house for the holidays with one string of lights that had bulbs the size of small gerbils.
 The lights stretched across the front porch and took dad less than a six-pack to install.
 The entire budget for holiday decorations was used for replacement bulbs.